nigeldias27/RootCrawlers/README.md

 3. Install chromedrivers from https://chromedriver.chromium.org for selenium
 4. Install rabbitmq from https://www.rabbitmq.com/docs/download
 5. Install mysql and run the create.sql script to create the database and table.
-6. Change the mysql connector info at Line 10 in moreinfo.py and at Line 15 in worker.py .(Soon to be added to the config file)
+6. Change the mysql connector info at Line 10 in moreinfo.py, at Line 17 in worker.py and at Line 90 and 103 in GUI/gui.py .(Soon to be added to the config file)
 7. Change the email info in emailService.py .(Soon to be added to the config file)

 ## How to Run